Dorothy Gordon (activist): Early career

-Appointed in 2003 as the first Director-General of the Ghana-India Kofi Annan Centre of Excellence in ICT, she set up strong internal systems and external partnerships to establish and strategically position AITI as a Centre of Excellence in ICT with a global reputation and strong leadership within Africa.
+Appointed in 2003 as the first Director-General of the Ghana-India Kofi Annan Centre of Excellence in ICT, she set up internal systems and external partnerships to establish and position AITI as a Centre of Excellence in ICT with a global reputation and strong leadership within Africa.
 Financial sustainability was achieved through consistent growth and expansion of activity in areas of training, consulting, community engagement and advisory services for governments, regional and multilateral bodies including ECOWAS, UNESCO and the World Bank as well as major global technology companies.

 In addition to technology leadership through introduction of emerging technologies and related new training products and methodologies, she ensured that AITI-KACE also supported programmes including code camps and information literacy to reach underserved communities.
 These included women, the aged and rural youth.
 The annual innovation week was established to encourage technology start-ups, strategic use of licensing regimes including CC and GPL and improved links between public, private and civil sectors and the technology community.
 AITI is a best practice example for India's IT diplomacy and South-South cooperation.
 The Centre has inspired the establish of many similar Centres globally.

 As Director-General she served as a member on a number of think tanks, commissions and advisory panels including the World Bank World Development Report 2016: Digital Dividends; Global Commission for Internet Governance (GCIG) for 'One Internet'.

 Current involvements

 Currently she remains actively involved at Board or Jury level on a number of global initiatives working on defining a better technology mediated future.
 She is a board member and expert for the World Summit Awards.
 She also serves on the board of directors of the Linux Professional Institute.
 She works on gender and technology with Chatham House and as Chair for the Working group on Information Literacy UNESCO/IFAP.
 She is also an Advisory council member Creative Commons Global and for kasahorow an NGO that gives African language speakers around the world the freedom to express themselves in their own languages in the digital age.

 She serves on the editorial board of the Journal of Cyber Policy as well as the International Journal of Gender Science and Technology.
 She is a long term Council Member of the Free Software and Open Source Foundation for Africa.
 She is also Chair of Literacy Bridge Ghana, which works to save lives and improve livelihoods of impoverished families through comprehensive programmes that provide on-demand access to locally relevant knowledge.

-Madam Dorothy was at the just ended World Summit Awards Grand Jury in Ghana and spoke as the WSA Expert in Ghana.
+In 2018, she took part in the World Summit Awards Grand Jury in Ghana and spoke as the WSA Expert in Ghana.
 The event was held from November 3, 2018 to November 7, 2018.